📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Democracy and Justice

-Description The emerging findings are helping build the work of the 9 projects operating in the Programme envelope.
-They are also informing ongoing work the Director is involved with in the DAEP programme, as part of the ARI engagement strategy, and as part of a BERA expert panel inquiry in research funding
+Description The emerging findings are supporting the work of the 9 projects that are at the heart of the Programme and working on its two core themes in the different policy settings of the 4 nations and jurisdictions of the UK.
+They are also informing ongoing work the Director is involved with in the DAEP programme, as part of the ARI engagement strategy, and as part of a BERA expert panel inquiry into research funding

 First Year Of Impact 2023